 I know that my advisor collaborates with Beth Dooley and they talk about future product development opportunities for Kernza®.
 I personally haven’t been involved in any kind of education for Kernza® crops.
-But I have been in touch with Connie and actually, this summer, I worked with her as an “Applied Research and Marketing Intern.”
+I have been in touch with Connie Carlson worked with her as an “Applied Research and Marketing Intern.”
 It was on a volunteer basis but I learned some really cool things and that was a very good exposure to the civic engagement side of Kernza® for me.
-In that internship, I studied consumers’ attitudes towards sustainable products and how sustainability is an upcoming trend in the food industry.
-We also spoke about having spec sheets for Kernza® which are now on the Kernza® website.
-They were put together by AURI but I was helping Connie review it and just to go through and see if everything had been included.

 Many civic science participants noted that the Kernza® flour didn’t rise as well as other flours.
 Is that related to tempering?

-I feel like tempering will definitely help you to bake better-looking bread in terms of loaf volume and all of that.
-But Kernza® inherently has a different gluten profile compared to wheat.
+I feel like tempering will definitely help you to bake better-looking bread in terms of loaf volume, but Kernza® inherently has a different gluten profile compared to wheat.
 So in order to have a great-looking bread, you have to have two components of gluten: one is called glutenin and one is called gliadin.
 Glutenins are the molecules that give you the dough-raising properties and gliadin give you the elasticity.
-So, Kernza® has a lot of gliadin but has less glutenin.
-So, breads made with Kernza® don’t rise.
+Kernza® has a lot of gliadin but has less glutenin, so breads made with Kernza® don’t rise as well.
 I think that is one of the reasons Kernza® bread is different from wheat bread.
-The other thing that I have observed is that Kernza® is very sticky and it kind of reminds me of rye.
-It is from the same family as rye, so Kernza® is a cousin to wheat and rye.
-And I feel like it’s somewhere in-between.
-It has properties of wheat and properties of rye.
-And rye dough is supposedly very sticky.
-It also has less gluten-forming proteins, similar to Kernza®.
-The fiber in rye is what makes it sticky.
-But it is also what gives rye bread its unique structure and stability.
-And I’ve been reading into this and I feel like somehow, Kernza® does have some properties of rye so I’m interested to study the dietary fiber in Kernza® and see if that contributes to the structure and stability in Kernza®.
-That’s a lot of speculation; I’m not sure if it does or it doesn’t until we test it.
+Kernza® is also very sticky and it kind of reminds me of rye.
+Kernza® is a cousin to both wheat and rye and I feel like it’s somewhere in-between.
+It has properties of both.

 Yes, there were many civic science participants who compared it to rye as well.
 They also compared it to wheat bran.

 Yeah, it’s very sticky.
 I can see why people have complaints about workability around Kernza®.
 We haven’t yet really narrowed down to what exactly makes Kernza® dough sticky.
-Is it the fiber?
-Are we adding too much water?
-Like, what exactly is going on that makes Kernza® dough very sticky and difficult to work with?
-We haven’t gotten to that yet but hopefully in the next few stages of my research, I should be able to figure that out!
+It could be the fiber; it could be that we are adding too much water.

 What is your favorite part of researching Kernza®?

 My favorite part about researching Kernza® is the endless opportunities we have with this awesome perennial grain.
 I feel like Kernza® is the new kid on the block and there are so many cereal processing technologies that you could use to improve Kernza®’s functionality and tempering is just one of them.
-There are other things like sprouting.
-I know my advisor George is also working on that but he’s looking into optimizing sprouting conditions and sprouting as a technique is supposed to make bread healthier because it makes nutrients more bioavailable.
+My advisor is looking into optimizing sprouting conditions and using sprouting as a technique to make bread healthier because it makes nutrients more bioavailable.